Spanish coup of March 1939: Conspiracy buildup

 The third component of the conspiracy were the military.
-The highest-ranking officer aware of though not particularly active in the plot was general José Miaja, freshly promoted to a somewhat titular position of overall commander of the Republican army, navy and air force.
+The highest-ranking officer aware of though not particularly active in the plot was Miaja, freshly promoted to a somewhat titular position of overall commander of the Republican army, navy and air force.
 More real power rested with an active conspirator general Manuel Matallana, recently nominated to commander of the Republican army.
-Key local commanders were rear admiral Miguel Buiza (navy), general Leopoldo Menéndez (Army of Levante), and Casado; Casado was clearly the leader and the moving spirit behind the plot.
-There were also key commanders unaware of the plot: colonel Domingo Moriones (Army of Andalusia), colonel Antonio Escobar (Army of Extremadura), and general Ignacio Hidalgo de Cisneros (air force commander).
+Key local commanders were Real Admiral Miguel Buiza Fernández-Palacios (navy), Menéndez (Army of Levante), and Casado; Casado was clearly the leader and the moving spirit behind the plot.
+There were also key commanders unaware of the plot: Colonel Domingo Moriones (Army of Andalusia), Colonel Antonio Escobar (Army of Extremadura), and General Ignacio Hidalgo de Cisneros (air force commander).

 Governmental reaction

-Since returning to Madrid on February 11 the prime minister Negrín and his closest collaborators were perfectly aware of defeatist spirit, prevailing among the top military and administration officials.
+Since returning to Madrid on February 11, Negrín and his closest collaborators were perfectly aware of defeatist spirit, prevailing among the top military and administration officials.
 As a few were considered ready to capitulate, some Communist leaders suggested either appointing political commissars to top army structures, which would require their co-signature under any order, or deposing them; the list of those suspected included Miaja and Casado.
 For reasons which are not clear Negrín did not implement these plans; instead, for some 2 weeks he kept meeting top commanders every few days, either in Madrid or in Levantine locations, as he was touring the Mediterranean coast.